Monodnaviria: Classification

-Monodnaviria includes the vast majority of identified ssDNA viruses, which are Group II: ssDNA viruses in the Baltimore classification system, which groups viruses together based on how they produce mRNA, often used alongside standard virus taxonomy, which is based on evolutionary history..
-Of the 16 ssDNA virus families, three are not assigned to Monodnaviria, all three being unassigned to a realm: Anelloviridae, Finnlakeviridae, a proposed member of the realm Varidnaviria, and Spiraviridae.
-The dsDNA viruses in Monodnaviria are assigned to Baltimore Group I: dsDNA viruses.
-Realms are the highest level of taxonomy used for viruses and Monodnaviria is one of four, the other three being Duplodnaviria, Riboviria, and Varidnaviria.
+Monodnaviria includes the vast majority of identified ssDNA viruses. ssDNA viruses are Group II in the Baltimore classification system, which groups viruses together based on how they produce mRNA and is often used alongside standard virus taxonomy, which is based on evolutionary history.
+Among ssDNA virus families, only two are not assigned to Monodnaviria: Finnlakeviridae and Spiraviridae.
+Finnlakeviridae is assigned to another realm, Varidnaviria, and Spiraviridae is unassigned to a realm.
+The dsDNA viruses in Monodnaviria are assigned to Group I in the Baltimore system.
+Realms are the highest level of taxonomy used for viruses and Monodnaviria is one of seven.
+The others are Adnaviria, Duplodnaviria, Riboviria, Ribozyviria, Singelaviria, and Varidnaviria.

-Although Anelloviridae is currently unassigned to a realm, it is a potential member of Monodnaviria since it appears to be morphologically similar to circoviruses.
-It has been suggested that anelloviruses are essentially CRESS-DNA viruses with negative sense genomes, unlike the typical positive sense genomes.

 Interactions with hosts

 Disease

 The eukaryotic CRESS-DNA viruses are associated with a variety of diseases.
-Plant viruses in the families Geminiviridae and Nanoviridae infect economically important crops, causing significant damage to agricultural productivity.
+Plant viruses in the families Geminiviridae and Nanoviridae infect economically important crops and cause significant damage to agricultural productivity.
 Animal viruses in Circoviridae are associated with many diseases, including respiratory illness, intestinal illness, and reproductive problems.
 Bacilladnaviruses, which primarily infect diatoms, are thought to have a significant role in controlling algal blooms.

 The atypical members of the realm are also associated with many widely known diseases.
-Parvoviruses are most widely known for causing a lethal infection in canids as well as causing fifth disease in humans.
+Parvoviruses are most widely known for causing a lethal infection in canids as well as fifth disease in humans.
 Papillomaviruses and polyomaviruses are known to cause different types of cancers and other diseases.
 A polyomavirus is responsible for Merkel-cell carcinoma, and papillomaviruses cause various genital and other cancers as well as warts.
+Anelloviruses are part of the human virome but are not associated with disease, so they may be an example of a commensal relationship in which they are able to replicate in humans without affecting their host.

 Endogenization

-The Rep protein lacks homologues in cellular organisms, so it can be searched for within an organism's genome to identify if viral DNA has become endogenized as part of the organism's genome.
+The Rep protein lacks homologues in cellular life, so it can be searched for within an organism's genome to identify if viral DNA has become endogenized as part of the organism's genome.
 Among eukaryotes, endogenization is most often observed in plants, but it is also observed in animals, fungi, and various protozoans.
 Endogenization can occur through several means such as the integrase or transpose enzymes or by exploiting the host cell's recombination machinery.

 Most endogenized ssDNA viruses are in non-coding regions of the organism's genome, but sometimes the viral genes are expressed, and the Rep protein may be used by the organism.
 Because viral DNA can become a part of an organism's genome, this represents an example of horizontal gene transfer between unrelated organisms that can be used to study evolutionary history.
 By comparing related organisms, it is possible to estimate the approximate age of ssDNA viruses.
 For example, comparison of animal genomes has shown that circoviruses and parvoviruses first integrated into their hosts' genomes at least 40–50 million years ago.